rendered-obsolete/rendered-obsolete.github.io/_posts/2018/2018-09-09-native-assembly.md

     //...
 ```

-Can't easily call the `static` pinvoke methods directly, but we can use a custom load context to instantiate a type which then calls the pinvokes.
+We can't easily call the `static` pinvoke methods directly, but we can use a custom load context to instantiate a type which then calls the pinvokes.

 I rarely find exceptions exciting, but this one is:
 ```